potluridheeraj/potluridheeraj.github.io/pages/about/about.md

-Role: Software Engineer							Duration: April 2016 – Feb 2017
+### Software Engineer							Duration: April 2016 – Feb 2017

 Description: To collaborate with Data Engineering, Data Science and other Software Engineering teams to implement infrastructure, host and maintain CI/ CD systems, automated testing systems and monitoring systems.
 The main objective is to embed development teams in a collaborative agile environment that encourages to perform at the best.
 Also applied my knowledge of CI/ CD as a DevOps Engineer to scale and grow our existing infrastructure.
 Responsibilities: